 |Path||The path prefix common to all URIs under the group folder.
 It should end with a wildcard ‘*’.
 For example:||(no default)|

-The default values are defined in the template properties.
+The default values are defined in the global properties.

 A group folder is bound to its own scheme, host and port, but documents can belong to multiple group folders.
 Because of this, group folders act as the primary mechanism for sharing documents or providing public access to documents within a group.

 Default group folders

 Every group is created with two predefined group folders.
 These inherit the scheme, host and port from the host server.

 The default top level folder for the documents, for example if group is acme-specs:

 The container to attach all general comments, for example if group ID is 123: